 These are usually smaller in terms of their file size than high-resolution images, which means they can be uploaded more easily online, or sent in emails and through messaging services like WhatsApp and Facebook Messenger.

-Note: the exact size of the file depends in large part on the contents of the image and the level of compression applied (if any).
+Note: the exact size of the file depends in large part on the contents of the image, the type of file it is, and the level of compression applied (if any).
 It’s possible to make high-resolution files small in file size by using compression, which JPEGs use as standard.

 I’ve heard the terms dpi and ppi?
 What do these mean?